-“We’d been so focussed on his medical care, those nice things you do as a family didn’t even get a look-in.
+“We’d been so focused on his medical care, fun family activities didn’t even get a look-in.
 Then, George’s doctor suggested we talk to Make-A-Wish.
-He hasn’t had speech for a year now, so it’s important to me that I help him express his emotions.
-He is an adrenalin-junkie by nature and I want to gather as many memories with him as possible in our limited time together.
+He is an adrenaline-junkie by nature and I wanted to gather as many memories with him as possible in our limited time together.

 "I didn’t honestly think you’d be able to grant the wish, but we were so excited when our Wishgranter Amy said yes!
 She’s been amazing – always there to give advice, it’s as if she has been waving a little wand over our family.”